jolivas51565/streamlit-hotkeys/README.md

-Here’s a cleaned-up README that matches your new API and adds practical examples.

----

 # Streamlit Keypress

 A Streamlit component that captures keyboard **hotkeys** (e.g., `Ctrl+K`, `Cmd+Enter`) anywhere in your app and triggers your Python code **once per press**.